Affiliate links on Android Authority may earn us a commission. Learn more.

 The Samsung Galaxy S20 series of phones come with impressive 120Hz displays.
 Something to keep in mind is that not every app supports that high refresh rate though.
 In this case, the phone automatically switches back and forth between 120Hz and 60Hz (if you have 120Hz selected as default).

-The refresh rate will also drop to 60Hz if the device temperature goes above 42 degrees Celsius (107.6 F).
+The refresh rate will also drop to 60Hz if the device temperature exceeds 42 degrees Celsius (107.6 F).
 You might find this to be the case after taking a lot of pictures, prolonged gaming sessions, and other processor-intensive activities.
 Things will be fine once the temperature drops below that threshold.
 The refresh rate will also drop once the battery level goes below 5%.

 Some users have come across an unfortunate bug as well, where the switch doesn’t happen automatically.
 In most cases, the only option is to go into the display settings and manually set the refresh rate to 120Hz.
-A software update issued by Samsung addresses this problem so make sure that you keep the phone updated.
+A software update issued by Samsung addresses this problem, so make sure that you keep the phone updated.

 Problem #3 — Problems with Smart Unlock